inkognitro/oas-tszod-gen/README.md

 - have generated [Zod](https://zod.dev) schemas as an opt-in possibility only
 - have the possibility to go with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), [Axios](https://axios-http.com/docs/intro) or another implementation under the hood
-- have also cookies typed in a uniform way for requests and responses no matter with what underlying implementation
+- have also cookies typed in a uniform way for requests and responses, no matter with what underlying implementation
 - have separated functions and type definitions for each API endpoint in a single file, located in context folders
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations

-## Semantic versioning
-**Worried about different code generation outputs after updating this library?**

-As long as the API contract on the backend side was not violated through breaking changes, you don't have to worry about breaking changes in generated code output after migrating to the next **minor** version.

 ## Usage of the generator
 The following script can be used in the development process of your application.